-Week 2 - Underpainting with oils or acrylics; colour wheel theory and colour mixing.
+Week 2 - Underpainting with oils or acrylics; colour theory, pigment types, colour mixing.

-Week 5 - Elements in landscapes - planning your paintings for balance and interest.
+Week 3 - Elements in composition - planning your paintings for balance and interest.

-Week 6 - Tips on painting portraits, finishing your work and troubleshooting.
+Week 6 - Tips on painting portraits, alla prima and glazing, varnishing and troubleshooting.

-Bring with you any painting materials you may have as in the first lesson we will be covering everything you need for the course.
-However, if you would like to buy everything beforehand I recommend A4-size (or preferably bigger) oil paper or canvas boards; artist quality oil paints*; a wooden palette or tear-off palettes; a selection of synthetic and hog hair brushes (rounds, flats and filberts plus a soft fan brush for blending); palette knives; a board or table easel to lean on; jars for thinners; Zest-it; HB or 2B pencils; eraser; kitchen towel or lint-free rags; apron; pictures for inspiration.
+Bring with you any painting materials you may have as in the first lesson we will be looking at everything you might need for the course including small samples of the alkyd paints for you to try.
+However, if you would like to buy some things beforehand I recommend A4-size (or preferably bigger) oil paper or canvas boards; artist quality oil paints*; a wooden palette or tear-off palettes; a selection of sable, synthetic and hog hair brushes (rounds, flats and filberts plus a soft fan brush for blending); palette knives; a board or table easel to lean on; two jars for thinners; Zest-it dilutant and brush cleaner; charcoal or chalk for drawing; masking tape; kitchen towel or lint-free rags; apron; pictures for inspiration and newspaper or something to protect your wet painting on the way home.
 Please wear old clothes.

-* When buying paints it is always prudent to buy from quality manufacturers as cheap, student quality paints contain more fillers and can put you off the medium before you have even started.
+* When buying paints it is always prudent to buy the ‘artist’ or ’professional’ range from decent paint manufacturers as cheap, student quality paints contain more fillers and can put you off the medium before you have even started.
+It is better to buy a few quality paints and mix the colours you need, rather than choose a large selection of colours you will never use.
 I like working with Winsor & Newton's Griffin Alkyds because they are fast drying, ready to paint over the following day and dry to similar sheen levels.
-Some people prefer the more traditional slower-drying oils of which I would recommend paints made by Daler Rowney and Micheal Harding amongst others.
+Some people prefer the more traditional slower-drying oils of which I would recommend paints made by Daler Rowney, Winsor & Newton and Micheal Harding, among others.
 Basic colours should include a warm and cool version of each of the three primaries ie. Cadmium Red, Crimson Red, Cadmium Yellow, Lemon Yellow, Ultramarine Blue, Cerulean Blue, plus Titanium White and Mars Black.
-You may also wish to add in some pre-mixed colours like Sap Green or Hookers Green, if you like painting landscapes or Flesh Tint if you want to paint people.
-Some of the earth colours like Raw Umber and Burnt Umber, Yellow Ochre, Raw Sienna and Burnt Sienna are also useful to have in your paintbox.
-We will be using Zest-it as a thinner and also for cleaning brushes instead of turps to reduce fume levels
+You may also wish to add in some pre-mixed colours like Hookers Green, if you like painting landscapes or Flesh Tint if you want to paint people.
+Some of the earth colours like Raw Umber and Burnt Umber, Yellow Ochre, Raw Sienna and Burnt Sienna are also very useful to have in your paintbox.
+We will be using Zest-it as a thinner and also for cleaning brushes instead of turpentine to reduce fume levels.